 The 2017 Equity Incentive Plan provided for the grant of a total of 2,000,000 shares for the issuance of stock options, stock appreciation rights, restricted stock and restricted stock units to among others, members of the Board of Directors, employees, consultants and service providers to the Company and its affiliates.
-As of January 9, 2020, in connection with the Merger, no additional awards will be made under the 2017 Equity Incentive Plan.
+As of January 9, 2020, no additional awards will be made under the 2017 Equity Incentive Plan.